Tax benefits of EIS for start-up companies

 Definition of a qualifying company

 The company issuing the shares must either be a qualifying trading company or the parent of a trading group.
-The majority of trades are likely to qualify, unless they fall within the definition of excluded activities - for example property development.
+The majority of trades are qualifying, unless they fall within the category of excluded activities.
+For example property development.

-A qualifying business activity can also include research and development which is intended to lead to a qualifying trade.
-For example the creation of an intangible asset by your company such as 'know-how'.
+Research and development which is intended to lead to a qualifying trade can also be a qualifying activity.
+An example of this would the creation of an intangible asset such as 'know-how'.

 • Be unquoted at the time of the share issue.
-This means your company can't be listed on the London Stock Exchange or any other recognised stock exchange.
-The Alternative Investment Market (AIM) is not regarded as a recognised market under EIS rules
+Therefore your company can't be listed on the London Stock Exchange or any other recognised stock exchange.
+The Alternative Investment Market (AIM) does not fall int this category under EIS rules

-• Be a ‘small company’: gross assets cannot exceed £15 million before the share issue or £16 million immediately after
+• Be a ‘small company’.
+This means gross assets cannot exceed £15 million before the share issue or £16 million immediately afterwards.

 • Be a company that employs fewer than 250 full-time employees at the time of the share issue.
 For Knowledge Intensive Companies from 18 November 2018 this is less than 500 full-time employees.

-• Not be in financial difficulty at the time the shares are issued
+• Not be in financial difficulty when the shares are issued

 • Is not controlled by another company

-• Does not have any subsidiaries that are not qualifying subsidiaries (broadly a 51% subsidiary not controlled by anyone else, special rules apply to property managing subsidiaries).
+• Does not have any subsidiaries that are not qualifying subsidiaries.
+Therefore, generlly speaking a 51% subsidiary not under anyone else's control.
+What's more special rules apply to property managing subsidiaries.

 • Have a permanent establishment in the UK